linux-can/can-utils/can-j1939-kickstart.md

 Since we did not bind to address 0x41, this traffic is not meant for us and *testj1939* does not receive it.

-### Use source address

-Binding a can-j1939 socket to a source address will register allow you to send packets.

-	testj1939 can0:0x80

-Your system had, for a small moment, source address 0x80 assigned.

 ### receive with source address

 Terminal 1: